The shit blog of Paul Chris Jones

 Deposit withheld: None.

 Not much to say about this one.
-One notable thing was that the fire alarm for the whole building would frequently go off for no reason; the worst was when the alarm was sounding all night in one of the adjacent buildings.
+One notable thing was that the fire alarm for the whole building would frequently go off for no reason; the worst was when the alarm sounded all night in one of the adjacent buildings.
 No one seemed to care or do anything.
 If there had been an actual fire then they would have all been burned alive.
 It would have served them right for their indifference.

 One day, I was in the bathroom, and when I went to open the door and leave, the door handle fell off in my hand.
 I couldn't get the handle back on.
 And without the door handle, there was no way to open the door.
 I yelled and banged on the door as loud as I could.
 No one came to help, even though one of my flatmates was in and she could hear me.
 I tried to kick the door down but all that did was hurt my foot.
 In the movies they make it look easy to kick doors down, but trust me, in real life it's impossible.